 Sunday mornings during our regular program year (September through June) begin with a Community Hour at 9:30 am, followed by the worship service at 10:30 am, and a social hour at 11:30 am.
 Religious exploration for children and families is held during our Community Hour at 9:30 am.

 We are located at 835 W. College Street, with the University of MN, Duluth (UMD) to our east and the College of St. Scholastica (CSS) to our west.
 Look for the green building with tree motif windows and a "green" (grass covered) roof on the upper side of College Street.

 How should I dress?

 There are a variety of styles of dress in our congregation; jeans, business, dressy and casual attire.
 Please wear what is comfortable for you.
 During holidays some of us will occasionally dress in seasonal attire if the mood moves us.
 We do like to have fun, don't you know.
-Occasionally some of us will wear our Standing On The Side of Love gold tee shirts when we gather after a service for a social justice purpose.
+Occasionally some of us will wear our Side with Love gold tee shirts when we gather after a service for a social justice purpose.

 Where can I park?